ansible-community/lightspeed-analysis-framework/README.md

 ## How to use

 1. Place the the raw `.jsonl` file at the root of the project.
-2. Run `data_processing.py`.
-This will do the followings:
+2. Run `group_data_processing.py` (for extracting a user groups data) or `user_data_processing` (for extracting a particular user's data) based on the requirement.
+Before running this code, make sure to update the placeholders in the code files.
+Execution of the code will do the followings:
     * Create a `data` folder in the root.
     * Create filtered data files and place it inside `data/`.
     * Segregate users from the group and create individual data files for each user and place it inside `data/user_files/`.